-- context, including seasonally and expected usual impact of shocks during projected period; - key assumptions and conclusions for the projected period, including: - an assessment of shocks that will most likely impact future food security, including previous and forecasted shocks and their; - likely positive or negative impact on future food security dimensions (food availability, access, utilization and stability); - critical reasoning for conclusion on likely change of outcomes (food consumption, livelihood change, nutrition and mortality). - Identification of areas that will likely receive significant humanitarian food assistance based on reviewed existing plans that have either been funded or will likely be funded, with planned assistance likely to be delivered.
+- context, including seasonality aspects and the expected usual impact of shocks during the projected period; - key assumptions and conclusions for the projected period, including: - an assessment of shocks that will most likely impact future food security, including previous and forecasted shocks and their likely positive or negative impact on future food security dimensions (food availability, access, utilization and stability); - critical reasoning for conclusions on likely changes in outcomes (food consumption, livelihood change, nutrition and mortality). - Identification of areas that will likely receive significant humanitarian food assistance based on reviewed existing plans that have either been funded or will likely be funded, with planned assistance likely to be delivered.
 Provide an overview of the key characteristics of the plans.